apache/sis-site/content/coding-conventions.md

 Contrarily to previous SIS versions, there is no longer any particular convention for internal package names.
 They may or may not have `internal` in their name.

+### Substitution for non-existent classes    {#substitutions}

+When using a JDK 12+ class that does not exist on JDK 11, define a class of the same name in a `org.apache.sis.pending.jdk` sub-package with the minimal amount of needed functionalities, provided that it can be done with reasonable effort.
+Those packages are internal (non-exported).

 # Code formatting    {#formatting}

 Apache {{% SIS %}} uses the standard Java conventions, except for the 80 characters line length restriction.